Thurler/touhou-labyrinth-2-speedrun/item/achievements.md

 * 065 - Raise a Character's MP past 50 (Star of the Just)
 * 066 - Raise a Character's TP past 50 (Energy Gem x3)

 Very easy to get once you acquire an Exorcising Staff and a Tokyo Metronome, just slap those on Maintenance Nitori with some gem boosts.
-Rewards are okay, can be really good depending on how early you get them.
+Rewards are alright for something so easily achieved.

 * 067 - Spend 2000 Money in Shop (Symbol of Faith)
 * 068 - Spend 20000 Money in Shop (Money-Growing Tree)